dneprojects/habitron/INFO.md

 ### LEDs

 The red LEDs around the buttons on Smart Controller are implemented as switches as they should not appear as lights.
-Even if no nae is given, all LEDs will show up as entities.
+Even if no name is given, all LEDs will show up as entities.

 ### Covers